Ryse: Son of Rome: Sequel

 According to Yerli, Ryse: Son of Rome was not a "one-off" title and would serve as the beginning of a new franchise.
 However, several reports claimed that Ryse 2 was cancelled because of a conflict between Crytek and Microsoft over who would own the rights to the franchise.
 In exchange for funding Ryse 2's development, Microsoft wanted to take over the Ryse intellectual property.
 Crytek would not agree to these terms, so the project was cancelled.
-Cevat Yerli, however, denied that the game was cancelled in an interview with Eurogamer, adding that the relationship between Microsoft and Crytek remained strong and positive.
+Cevat Yerli denied that the game was cancelled in an interview with Eurogamer, adding that the relationship between Microsoft and Crytek remained strong and positive.
 Ryse was one of the last titles developed by Crytek before the company entered financial crisis and re-construction.
 The new Crytek is focused on developing free-to-play games and being a "game service" instead of a video game developer.
 Despite this, Ryse is still an intellectual property owned by Crytek.